 - Provide specific studies on an advanced collegiate level - Help the student develop their calling - Build upon the foundation of the AA through in-depth academic and scholastic studies (e. g.
-Systematic Theology; choral arranging). - Prepare the student for graduate studies upon successful completion
+Systematic Theology; choral arranging).

 Bible & Theology

 The Bible and Theology Program is designed for the student who desires to draw closer in a personal relationship with Jesus Christ through a study of Scripture.
 Students in this program will gain a broad understanding of the Bible, Its origin, authority, and hermeneutical principles.
 This program provides students with: 1) a concentrated exposure to Oneness Pentecostal Theology, 2) the skills for preaching and teaching, 3) a pathway to contribute to scholarly research through theological writing, and 4) a practical application of theology through ministry opportunities.